jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Cleat hitch.][cleat-hitch]**
 The right way to moor a boat to a dock.

+- **[Gripping sailor's hitch.][sailors-hitch]**
+A friction hitch most useful for attaching to another line in order to apply a strong lengthwise pull, such as to detension one end of a heavily loaded line so that its knot can be untied.
+Also useful anywhere else that a lengthwise pull on a rope or pole is needed, even if what you're pulling is slippery or tapered.

+This knot is a replacement for the _icicle hitch_, the difference being that it stays tied.
+{:.tangent .indent}

 - **Trucker’s hitch** (butterfly-Cawley variant)**.**
 Use this compound hitch to secure a heavy load.